Ashley joined Chambers in September 2018.

 The tribunal found that the Claimant was dismissed for reasons of gross misconduct and that the Respondent had reasonably believed, on the evidence obtained during its investigations, that the Claimant had conspired with a service user for whom he provided support, to de-fraud the Independent Living Fund.

-Away from court Ashley is an avid football supporter and can be regularly found in the stands at Old Trafford (for his sins).
-Ashley also enjoys travelling and partaking in outdoor and adventurous activities.
+Away from court Ashley is an avid football supporter and can be often found in the stands at Old Trafford (for his sins).
+Ashley is also a keen cook, traveller and enjoys many outdoor activities.

 Lawyers for Children